-The Continuous Improvement Review Committee (CIRC) oversees processes for continuation of business accreditation to ensure consistency of accreditation standards application and equity of recommendations across teams and across programs reviewed.
+The Continuous Improvement Review Committee (CIRC) oversees processes for continuation of business accreditation to ensure consistency of Accreditation Standards application and equity of recommendations across teams and across programs reviewed.

-CIRC is composed of a minimum of 12 members and a maximum of 18 members plus a CIRC chair and CIRC vice chair appointed by the vice chair-chair elect (who shall preside as board Chair during the year for which the appointments are made).
-The CIRC chair is a business administrator from an AACSB accredited organization.
-CIRC members may be present and former business administrators from AACSB accredited organizations.
-The composition of the CIRC reflects AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
+CIRC is composed of a minimum of twelve members and a maximum of 18 members plus a CIRC Chair and CIRC Vice Chair appointed by the Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made).
+The CIRC Chair is a business administrator from an AACSB accredited Organization.
+CIRC members may be present and former business administrators from AACSB accredited Organizations.
 Normally, CIRC members serve staggered three-year terms, up to a maximum of two consecutive terms.
-Normally, the CIRC chair serves two consecutive one-year terms.
+Normally, the CIRC Chair serves two consecutive one-year terms.

-- 1. CIRC meetings are held as needed in order to conduct committee business.
-Meetings may be held in person or by means of video conferencing. - 2.
-CIRC considers peer review team recommendations for concurrence or remand.
-CIRC then makes recommendations to the board for continuation of business accreditation or revocation of business accreditation.
-Recommendations are official upon board ratification. - 3.
-CIRC may remand a peer review team recommendation when it considers the recommendation inconsistent with either the information supplied by the peer review team or with other recommendations.
-The peer review team then reconsiders its recommendation and forwards to the CIRC either the same recommendation with additional supporting information or a changed recommendation.
-If the peer review team and CIRC do not reach agreement following a remand, a three-person panel is formed with one member from the peer review team, one member from CIRC, and one outside member from an accredited organization who chairs the panel.
-A panel recommendation for continuation of accreditation or revocation of accreditation is forwarded to the board for ratification; a panel recommendation for CIR2 (continuous improvement review process that extends an additional year) or focused review is forwarded to CIRC and holds as the decision of the review process. - 4.
-The CIRC chair presides over meetings of CIRC and is authorized to approve all guests to the meetings.
-As the impartial overseer of the CIRC meeting, the chair does not normally vote except in the case of a tie, in which case the chair can vote if he/she so chooses. - 5.
+- CIRC meetings are held as needed in order to conduct Committee business.
+Meetings may be held in person or by means of audio and/or video conference or similar communications equipment whereby all persons participating in a meeting can hear each other. - 2.
+CIRC considers Peer Review Team recommendations for concurrence or remand.
+CIRC then makes recommendations to the Board for continuation of business accreditation or revocation of business accreditation.
+Recommendations are official upon Board ratification. - 3.
+CIRC may remand a Peer Review Team recommendation when it considers the recommendation inconsistent with either the information supplied by the Peer Review Team or with other recommendations.
+The Peer Review Team then reconsiders its recommendation and forwards to the CIRC either the same recommendation with additional supporting information or a changed recommendation.
+If the Peer Review Team and CIRC do not reach agreement following a remand, a three-person panel is formed with one member from the Peer Review Team, one member from CIRC, and one outside member from an accredited Organization who chairs the panel.
+A panel recommendation for continuation of accreditation or revocation of accreditation is forwarded to the Board for ratification; a panel recommendation for CIR2 or focused review is forwarded to CIRC and holds as the decision of the review process. - 4.
+The CIRC Chair presides over meetings of CIRC and is authorized to approve all guests to the meetings. - 5.
 A quorum is a simple majority, in person or by electronic means. - 6.
 Meetings are relatively informal, however, Robert's Rules of Order and parliamentary procedure guide formal actions.